 Since skinks repeatedly shoot their tongue in and out, saliva collects at the corners of the mouth and bubbles out a little bit.
 If you suspect your skink may have a respiratory infection, you should take it to the vet since it may require veterinary medicines.

 Your skink can vomit if it hasn’t digested

 However, vomiting can also be a sign of illnesses and infectious diseases caused by high levels of protozoans or parasites.
 If you notice any other signs of sickness and suspect that your skink might be infected, you should contact the vet immediately.

 Your Blue Tongue Skink Has Problems With Its Mouth (Mouth Rot)

 Mouth rot is a bacterial problem that can be caused by a mouth or rostrum injury or inadequate care of your skink’s face.
 You’ll notice that your skink has red swelling around the mouth, inflamed reddish lips, red bumps, and mucus in the mouth.

 You should contact the exotic vet as soon as you notice any of the signs since mouth rot can be treated efficiently if diagnosed early enough.
-In the meantime, clean the tank and remove all substrate.
+In the meantime, clean the

 Your Blue Tongue Skink Has Lumps On The Back Or Tail And Its Bones Are Softening